Most Frequently asked DBMS Interview Questions and answers to help you Prepare for the Interview:

 - Enforcement of Integrity Constraints: Integrity Constraints are very important to be enforced on the data so that the refined data after putting some constraints are stored in the database and this is followed by DBMS.

-- Independence of Data: It simply means that you can change the structure of the data without affecting the structure of any of the application programs.
+- Independence of data: It simply means that you can change the structure of the data without affecting the structure of any of the application programs.

 Q #4) What is the purpose of normalization in DBMS?

-Ans: Normalization is the process of analyzing the relational schemas which are based on their respective functional dependencies and the primary keys in order to fulfill certain properties.
+Answer: Normalization is the process of analyzing the relational schemas which are based on their respective functional dependencies and the primary keys in order to fulfill certain properties.

 The properties include:

-- To minimize the redundancy of the Data.
+- To minimize the redundancy of the data.